SAGE II CBT participants learn coping skills to help manage uncomfortable emotions that lead to avoidance.

 How long is the commitment?:

 Patients are required to meet two days a week for eight weeks with the option of re-committing to one day/week for another eight weeks to continue exposure practice.
-Participants are only able to participate on Wednesdays in the second round.

 What is the process for joining?